Asian water monitor: Conservation

 In Nepal, it is a protected species under the Wild Animals Protection Act of 2002.
 In Hong Kong, it is a protected species under Wild Animals Protection Ordinance Cap 170.
 In Malaysia, this species is one of the most common wild animals, with numbers comparable to the population of macaques there.
-Although many fall victim to humans via roadkill and animal cruelty, they still thrive in most states of Malaysia, especially in the shrubs of the east coast states such as Pahang and Terengganu.
+Although many fall victim to humans via roadkill and animal cruelty, they still thrive in most states of Malaysia, especially in the shrubs of the east coast states such as Pahang and Terengganu as the regulations in Malaysian states differ based on wildlife management authorities.
 In Thailand, all monitor lizards are protected species.
 It is still common in large urban areas in Thailand and is frequently seen in Bangkok's canals and parks.
 Because of this, it is currently listed as Least Concern in the IUCN Red List.
 These classifications have been made on the basis that this species maintains a geographically wide distribution, can be found in a variety of habitats, adapts to habitats disturbed by humans, and is abundant in portions of its range despite large levels of harvesting.

 Loss of habitat and hunting has exterminated water monitors from most of mainland India.
 In other areas they survive despite being hunted, due in part to the fact that larger ones, including large females that breed large numbers of eggs, have tough skins that are not desirable.

 In Sri Lanka, it is protected by local people who value its predation of "crabs that would otherwise undermine the banks of rice fields".
 It is also protected as it eats venomous snakes.

 The species is listed in Appendix II of the Convention on International Trade in Endangered Species (CITES) meaning international trade (import/export) in specimens (including parts and derivatives) is regulated.